haakco/deploying-laravel-app/Stage_1/README.md

 Now let's add the repository.

-We also need to get the specific version of ubuntu that we are using.
-For this we can use the ansible fact
+We also need to get the specific version of Ubuntu that we are using.
+For this, we can use the Ansible fact
 ```ansible_distribution_release```.

 So the step to add the PostgreSQL repository is: